 If you have been trading Forex for even a short period of time you have undoubtedly felt like hunted pray at least a few times.
 The news is bullish, the technicals are screaming "buy" and you jump into a long position.
 As if someone is watching you trade from outside your window, the pair suddenly plunges to trigger your stop loss within minutes.
 Well, they may not be watching through your office window, but they are watching order flow.
 Just as you made this trade so too did a great number of other retail traders.
 A trap was set and you took the bait.
 You aren't crazy; you were hunted.
 Games like this are part of trading any market - stocks, commodities, forex, etc. If you want to be in the market, you must accept this fact and learn how to benefit from it rather than becoming a statistic.

 Gamesmanship is critical in achieving success, but is not often discussed or written about.
 It's the elephant in the room many pros, talking heads and pundits refuse to discuss.
 They believe speaking these truths may send retail investors running.
 We are realists and strive to teach our clients how to spot traps, dodge landmines and avoid being hunted, which is otherwise learned through painful experience.
 We are considered a "small speculator" just like you, not a billion dollar hedge fund.
 To avoid being hunted we must follow the hunters.
 We have strategies that focus almost entirely of shifts in sentiment and sentiment extremes, trading against retail masses as large players and black box programs do.
-These strategies are employed in our trading and our Autosignals service.
-If this sounds better than your current approach, start your 30-day AutoSignals Trial NOW.
+Learn these strategies and much more in our 5-day forex training program: Conquering the Volatility.

 Choosing the Right Trade